 Genchi genbutsu is a Japanese term that means "go and see."
 Like many manufacturing and production concepts, it comes from the Toyota Production System.
-To put it simply, this concept teaches that in order to really understand what is going on in a facility and make sure everything is happening the way it is supposed to, the leadership team needs to go and see for themselves.
+To put it simply, this concept teaches that to understand what is going on in a facility and make sure everything is happening the way it is supposed to, the leadership team needs to go and see for themselves.

 Following the Production

 There are many ways that people can go and see what is happening in a facility.
-One of the most effective options is to actually follow the production of a product from start to finish.
+One of the most effective options is to follow the production of a product from start to finish.

 Having a manager start in the receiving department and see how all the parts and inventory arrive, then following those parts to the production line until the product is completed, and finally seeing them shipped off, can be very helpful.
-For some facilities this activity may need to be done in small chunks, but getting this type of knowledge is essential to managing the facility properly.
+For some facilities, this activity may need to be done in small chunks, but getting this type of knowledge is essential to managing the facility properly.

 Who Goes to See